 Public transport (PT) within the region consists of the NBus operation in Nelson and Richmond and the Blenheim Bus Service in Blenheim.
-School bus services, Total Mobility and health mobility services are also provided.
-The Regional Public Transport Plans (RPTPs) provide greater detail on the services and funding.
+School buses services, Total Mobility and health mobility services are also provided.
+The Regional Public Transport Plans (RPTP's) provide greater detail on the services and funding.